nginxinc/nginx-gateway-fabric/tests/graceful-recovery/results/graceful-recover-results.md

 # Test Results

-## Testing when nginx-gateway container restarts
+## Restart nginx-gateway container
 Passes test with no errors.

-## Testing when nginx container restarts
+## Restart NGINX container
 Passes test with no errors.

-## Testing when the NGF Pod restarts through node shutdown with cleaning up of resources
+## Restart Node with draining
 Passes test with no errors.

-## Testing when the NGF Pod restarts through node shutdown without cleaning up of resources
+## Restart Node without draining
 Does not work correctly the majority of times and errors after running `docker restart kind-control-plane`.
-NGF Pod is not able to recover as the nginx container logs show this error:
+NGF Pod is not able to recover as the NGINX container logs show this error:
 `bind() to unix:/var/run/nginx/nginx-status.sock failed (98: Address in use)`.